 In a constantly evolving threat landscape, older cybersecurity measures such as detection-based antivirus software are no longer sufficient.
 Traditional antivirus software can only detect and remove known malware and does not provide protection against emerging, more sophisticated cybersecurity threats.

-Here are 5 major cyber risks facing the public in 2020.
+Here are 5 major cybersecurity threats facing the public in 2021:

 1. AI-Enhanced Cyberthreats